cmartell5/weather-analysis-website/README.md

 1. A Landing page that contains:
     - An explanation of the project
     - A link to each visualization page
-2. Four Visualation Pages, each with the following elements:
+2. Four (4) Visualization Pages, each with the following elements:
     - A descriptive title and a heading tag
     - The visualization for the selected comparison
     - A paragraph describing the visualization and its significance